a7-peer/AIFashionTrendPredictor/README.md

 # Pakistan Fashion Trend Predictor AI

 This project uses AI to predict emerging fashion trends in Pakistan by analyzing Google search trends data with Pytrends and leveraging LLaMA language models for trend forecasting.
-It is deployed on Replit for easy access and interaction.
+It use repplit for image generation plus google suggestion link.

 ---